Employment + Unemployment

 - Centers for Independent Living provide information and referral, independent living skills training, individual and systems advocacy, peer counseling and other services.

 Yes, if you have a disability you may apply for employment and training services with your local vocational rehabilitation office.
-Telephone, online, or other alternative means may be used in place of providing VR and supported employment services face-to-face, including ongoing support services, during the unprecedented COVID-19 pandemic.

 Prior to reaching out for job services, consider the following: